hewner/hewner.github.io/about_me.md

 Office Phone: 812 877 8517

-My office is E 206 (head down the little hallway marked E205A just on your right as you head down the little flight of stairs out of the CS dept/lab area).
+My office is D 219 B.  Enter D219 and then my office is in the back on the right.
 Feel free to knock anytime you see me in there - usually I have time to chat/help folks.

 I'm always happy to hear from current/former students on [Facebook](https://www.facebook.com/mikehewner) or [Linked